The Q and the Grey: Background

 The trigger for the civil war among the Q was the suicide of the Q known as "Quinn", the focus of the Voyager episode "Death Wish".
-The underlying cause for the civil war, though, was longstanding tension between two Q factions which maintain a tenuous balance between simple survival and creative advance as a species.
+The underlying cause for the civil war, though, was longstanding tension between two Q factions which maintain a tenuous balance between simple survival and creative advancement as a species.

 Releases

 The episode first aired in the United States on November 27, 1996, and subsequently in Germany and Hungary in 1998 and 2001, respectively.
 In the USA it was aired on the television network UPN.

 This was released as a single episode on VHS video cassette tape in July 2002.
 This episode was also released in 2006, on DVD as part of the Q Collective, which features episodes from across the Star Trek franchise featuring this character.

 "The Q and the Grey" was released on LaserDisc in Japan on June 25, 1999, as part of the 3rd season vol.1 set.

 This episode was released on DVD on July 6, 2004 as part of Star Trek Voyager: Complete Third Season, with Dolby 5.1 surround audio.
 The season 3 DVD was released in the UK on September 6, 2004.

 In 2017, the complete Star Trek: Voyager television series was released in a DVD box set, which included it as part of the season 3 discs.